-With Google’s recent announcement that Web Vitals metrics will become a ranking factor in May 2021, SEOs need to be looking to expand their performance testing.
+With Google’s recent announcement that Web Vitals metrics will become a ranking factor in mid-June 2021, SEOs need to be looking to expand their performance testing.
 DeepCrawl now allows our customers to capture web performance and Core Web Vital metrics automatically into their crawls.

 What are Core Web Vitals?

 The Core Web Vitals are a set of web performance and user experience metrics that are based on real-world usage data from Google Chrome.
 The Core Web Vitals metrics are: